AjayKMehta/setup-machine/README.md

     winget install Microsoft.VisualStudio.2022.Community
     ```

-    This will install .NET 7 SDK.
+    This will also install .NET 8 SDK.

 - Install [templates for `dotnet new`](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new):